End Time Title

 Jesus says in Matthew 10:16, "Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves."
 This Bible chapter is full of end time overtones.

-We must be "wise", yes, but we cannot live in a bunker until Jesus comes.
+We must be wise, yes, but we cannot live in a bunker until Jesus comes.
+(Matthew 10:16)

 Jesus says in Matthew 10:33, "whoever denies Me before men, I will also deny him before My Father who is in heaven."